rdeioris/LuaMachine/Tutorials/ReflectionShell.md

 This tutorial will show you how with a bunch of C++ lines you can inspect/modify UObject's at runtime (and obviously make mess eveywhere).

-Note that is has been tested with LuaMachine 20190122 and Unreal Engine 4.21 using the ThirdPersonCharacter template.
+Note: this has been tested with LuaMachine 20190122 and Unreal Engine 4.21 using the ThirdPersonCharacter template.

 ## Creating the LuaReflectionState